 Clima Seal or Stainless Steel Tek Screws are available to order upon request.

 Mechanical fasteners that are installed on the top surface of the grating and create a friction connection with the flange supporting the panel.
 “G” clips are easily installed without drilling or welding.
+Available for 19 & 15 space grating.
+Not recommended for Heavy Duty applications

 Plates punched with holes and shop welded between the bearing bars to facilitate bolting to the supporting structure.
 Bolts, screws or other connecting hardware shall be supplied by others.

 To be used with narrow spacing of close mesh gratings that require a solid fastener.
 Counter bore allows for the use of self-drilling fasteners which are recessed below the top surface.
+Bolts, screws or other connection hardware shall be supplied by others.

 Steel Bar Grating is manufactured from ASTM A-1011 mild carbon steel and is available in three distinct products, type “W” Welded Bar Grating, type “DT” Dovetail Pressure Locked Grating, and type “SL” Swage Locked Grating.
 All three products are available with bearing bar spacing ranging from 19/16″ (1-3/16″) to 7/16″ on center and with cross bars at either 4″ or 2″ on center.
 Each product is available with the standard plain or optional serrated surface, and each product is available with a bare steel, painted or galvanized finish.